 |Fraud & Compliance Management||

 We will collect personal information where the processing is in our or our customer’s legitimate interests and not overridden by your data protection interests or fundamental rights and freedoms.
-These include legitimate business interests which provide a societal benefit, such as preventing fraud, crime prevention and detection and ensuring only individuals who should have access to services or perform in a particular role are able to do so.
+These include legitimate business interests which provide a societal benefit, such as preventing fraud, crime prevention and detection and ensuring only individuals who should have access to services are able to do so.

 The table below identifies the legitimate interest that we rely on pursuant to the GDPR for each of our activities.